 The U.K. will hold an emergency election in six weeks’ time, in a critical stage that will hopefully decide which direction the country is heading.
 Prime Minister Boris Johnson won backing in Parliament to trigger the snap vote to resolve the Brexit crisis that has incapacitated the country’s politics, weighed on its economy and left its citizens angry and divided.
 The vote will be held just before Christmas on the 12th of December but uncertain whether U.K. is on the naughty list this year for nice present or a lump of coal.
 Suffice to say this is an unprecedented political and constitutional upheaval which brings uncertainty to an already volatile market.
 The election may now turn into a proxy referendum on Brexit, the last chance for voters to choose between politicians campaigning to stay in the EU or leave it immediately.

-The Fed is all but certain to cut rates for a third time in a row this week.
+The Fed is all but certain to cut rates for the third time in a row this week.
 More of a question is the tone the Fed Chairman, Jay Powell will deliver it.
 The market consensus is that it will be wait and see with data analysis key for any forward guidance.
 The data is already supporting a rate cut with third-quarter GDP data slowing to an annualized 1.6% from 2.0%.